 A chairperson can function successfully only in a climate of willing cooperation among members of a department.
 The chairperson's responsibility to promote and maintain a spirit of teamwork is of capital importance.
 Teachers need to agree on goals, objectives, and expected results of their program.
 Teachers in a religion program must work together to form a community of persons supporting each other and giving witness to their students.
-It is here where the Missionary Discipleship aspect of Vocare becomes most important in fostering the growth of teachers in their faith.
+Vocare plays an important part in fostering the growth of teachers in their faith.

 The departmental responsibilities of the chairperson can be grouped into three major categories: administrative tasks, curriculum supervision and evaluation, and teacher supervision and evaluation.
 Examples of the kinds of duties related to each category are listed below.